bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

   Figure 6: PixelCNN Generated Images

-What I was relatively happy with are my results shown in Table 1.
-Using the bits/pixel metric (see my discussion of this metric on my `Importance Sampling <link://slug/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders>`__ post), I was able to achieve somewhat close results to the paper: 3.4 vs 3.14.
+What I was relatively happy with are my loss performance results shown in Table 1.
+Using the bits/pixel metric (see my discussion of this metric from my `Importance Sampling <link://slug/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders>`__ post), I was able to achieve somewhat close results to the paper: 3.4 (mine) vs 3.14 ([1]).

 It's not too surprising the results are different.
 I tried to use the same architecture as PixelCNN [1] *except* for how they model their output pixels.
-For that used the PixelCNN++ [2] paper.
-PixelCNN has *more* flexibility in the output layer being a 256-way softmax so you probably would expect it do a bit better.
+For that I used the PixelCNN++ [2] paper.
+PixelCNN has *more* flexibility in the output layer being a 256-way softmax so you would expect it do a bit better.
 PixelCNN++ does do better overall but I think it's because of their architectural changes with varying resolutions of conv layers compared with a Resnet-like architecture of PixelCNN.